2-8. Congenital anomalies

 2-8-1.
 Congenital anomalies in South Australia

-- The top three congenital anomalies notified to South Australia's perinatal statistics collection in 2013 were: Hypospadias & epispadias (44 notified births); limb reduction defects (17); Down syndrome (14); and cleft lip & palate (total cleft lip) (also 14).
-These classifications are based on the British Paediatric Association (BPA) Classification of Diseases.
+- The top three congenital anomalies notified to South Australia's perinatal statistics collection in 2016 were: Hypospadias & epispadias (28 notified births); Cleft lip and palate (20); Trisomy 21 (18).
+These classifications are based on the British Paediatric Association (BPA) Classification of Diseases.1